zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 - This requires the graph to be factorized into maximal clicques on which we define the potential function
 - Linear Chain CRFs fulfill these requirements, because they form a chain of latent variables, so maximal cliques are single nodes
 - Explain cliques
+- There is just a single decomposition into maximal clicque and it creates a factorization of the whole graph
 :::

 # Code